Skip to main content

 Please note: law students on a four-year course should apply in their second year.

-Candidates must have attended a state / non-fee-paying school AND meet at least one of the following criteria:
+Candidates must have attended a state / non-fee-paying school (unless on a full scholarship) AND meet at least one of the following criteria:

 • You were eligible for free school meals (you do not have to have received them).